Angola - Africa

 • Keep evenings flexible

-A stronger first route in Luanda usually means one named anchor like Marginal and bay-front logic plus a nearby district block in Central, Old town, and Riverside, instead of trying to collect every highlight in one day.
+A stronger first route in Luanda usually means one named anchor like Fortaleza de Sao Miguel plus a nearby district block in Luanda city center, Luanda main arrival area, and Luanda evening base area, instead of trying to collect every highlight in one day.

-If the trip is short, protect one evening for Bay evening and let the rest of the route stay compact.
+If the trip is short, protect one evening for Lookal Beach Club and let the rest of the route stay compact.

 Evenings in Luanda are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.